 The counterargument?
 Natale believes small furniture is more suited to a limited space because it allows for "more opportunities to include all the pieces you like."

-Another rule we’re told to follow when decorating small spaces is to stick to neutral, natural hues.
+Another rule we're told to follow when it comes to small-space living room ideas is to stick to neutral, natural hues.
 Designer Jeff Andrews believes the complete opposite to be true.

 "Go dark and go big," he told MyDomaine.
 "I love dark, glossy walls in a small room to create a sense of drama and intimacy."
 If dark isn't your vibe, then stick to Trip's advice: "Use furniture that appears light or disappears, such as a glass or acrylic piece."

 And when in doubt, revert to mirrors.
 "My living space at home is not huge, so I decided to mirror panel one entire wall, which is 13 feet high, and it doubled the size of the space to the eye," said Cordony.
 If you can't panel the whole wall, hang large mirrors on the walls, ideally opposite a window or door to reflect the light.